fancydrones/x500-cm4/docs/README.md

 [More pictures can be found here.](pictures.md)

-The different components on the drone are [connected like this](physical.md)
+The different components on the drone are [connected like this](physical.md).

+Which including the software [logically looks like this](logical.md).

 ## Dronecode ecosystem
 The setup is built on the foundation of [Dronecode Foundation](https://www.dronecode.org/), which means that the following projects are used: